vanessayip/url-shortener/README.md

 Each `id` created would be a record.
 The visit log in stats would be stored separately as a log or in a sql solution depending on how reporting will be done and/or how extensive analytics is
-- checking whether or  not the custom link id provided is not built out
+- checking validity of the custom link id provided by the customer is not built out
-- domain is set as constant in this solution, but it is designed such that it can be changed in future development to be a variable, so that it can be set by the customer as well since that seems to be a feature supported by bit.ly
+- domain is set as constant in this solution, but it is designed such that it can be changed in future development to be a variable, so that it can be set by the customer since that seems to be a feature supported by bit.ly